aistore2030/aistore-recharge-wordpress-plugin/readme.txt

 In order to use this services you need to be a registered user of http://mobilerechargeapi.in/ and in configuration you will need to provide username and password.

+Create  4 Pages
+Page 1 for prepaid recharge form and insert this shortcode [ AistorePrepaid ]  Remove spaces Page 2 for postpaid recharge form and insert this shortcode [ AistorePostpaid ]  Remove spaces Page 3 for DTH recharge form and insert this shortcode [ AistoreDTH ] Remove spaces Page 4 for report of recharge   and insert this shortcode [ AistoreRechargeReport ]  Remove spaces

 === Key Features  ===